oxfordcontrol/Clarabel.rs/README.md

 Settings uses time_limit in Rust and max_time in Julia.
 Or maybe time_limit is a bool   Very confusing in the settings print function.
 Maybe this was just a bug in the no time limit case?
 Fixed in Julia print maybe.
 Perhaps Rust should use Option here.

-maybe _offset_diagonal_KKT should be a method on a sparse matrix, rather than something implemented with the KKT solver code.
-Could also add something like _assign_diagonal_KKT.

 SupportedCones is really part of the default implementation's API, and not really part of the Cone trait that defines all of the required behaviours.
 These should be separated I think.